cristiangiro/shipping-helper/readme.md

   - Download the `shipping-helper.shopify.scss` and copy the code inside the `theme.scss.liquid` file in the `Layout folder`

+  - If you keep the default container value you need to activate the 'cart notes' in your cart page

 - HTML form (independent)

   - Download the files and place it on your project folder